shobbsd/mitchs-rare-treasures/README.md

   * default limit: 10 per page
   * default start result: 1
   * default sort order: ascending
-  * default sort criteria: surnames

-  * All the above queries should be modifiable.
   * You should be able to sort on forename, age.
   * You should also be able to add the following queries:
     - max_age,